 Where would you start if you were going into a war zone or attempting to deal with a subversive group planning a terrorist attack?
 As an Army Intelligence Corps Officer, you will provide advice to all levels of command to ensure that their situational awareness and operational planning is timely and mission correct.
 Be a respected member of a highly professional team.

-With your unique understanding of communications and information systems, you’ll ensure the delivery of a complete information service during times of peace, conflict and crisis.
+With your unique understanding of communications, information systems and electronic warfare you’ll ensure the delivery of a complete information service during times of peace, conflict and crisis.
 To apply for this role you will need to apply as a General Service Officer, and while due consideration is given, you aren't guaranteed of being allocated to the Corps of your choice.

 Becoming a soldier offers a wealth of career opportunities.
 After basic training, you will be able to specialise in the profession that suits your skills and ambitions.

-As an Artillery Command Systems Operator you will operate technical computer, survey and communication equipment to support the firepower of the Royal Australian Artillery.
+Do you enjoy online war games and wish you could do it for a job, if so, this may be a job for you.
+As an Artillery Command Systems Operator you will operate tactical computer and communication equipment to support the firepower of the Royal Australian Artillery.
 If you are seeking a challenge, this is for you.

 When you’re trying to get any job done in a team it all comes down to good communication.
 As a trained Communication Systems Operator you will use your knowledge of radio and satellite communications to provide vital communications for the Commander.